 The Hospital uses derivative financial instruments to manage interest rate risk.
 The only derivative products used are interest rate swaps (see Note 8 for further details).
-Derivative instruments are recorded on the Statement of Financial Position as assets and liabilities and are measured at fair value.
+Derivative instruments not designated as a hedge are recorded on the Statement of Financial Position as assets and liabilities and are measured at fair value.
 Derivatives with a positive fair value are reported as assets, and derivatives with a negative fair value are reported as liabilities.